-Located in the leafy surrounds of Sydney’s Northern Beaches, Oxford Falls Grammar is a co-educational school with an inspiring and dynamic Christian foundation for children from Kindergarten through to Year 12.
-With 1,100 students and over 30 years of educating young lives, we continue to enjoy outstanding results in academia, sports, visual and performing arts.
+Located in Sydney’s Northern Beaches, Oxford Falls Grammar is a co-educational school with an inspiring and dynamic Christian foundation for children from Kindergarten through to Year 12.
+With 1,200 students and over 30 years of educating young lives, we continue to enjoy outstanding results in academia, sports, visual and performing arts.

 To develop in each child their unique qualities, equipping them to enjoy a successful, Christ-centred life.

 Our school crest embodies the ethos of Oxford Falls Grammar; For Greatness, For Excellence, For Christ.
 Three symbolic images are encased within circles.
 Circles are ever present within the letters of our ethos and school name.
 The circle represents wholeness and totality.
 It connects our new crest with the old, the first and original shape of the Northside Christian School emblem.